AIM for the end of the tax year

 Take a closer look at AIM this ISA season!

 AIM, the London Stock Exchange’s international market for smaller growing companies has delivered terrific performance over the past 12 months, highlighting its growing maturity and the hugely improved quality of its constituent companies.
 We would strongly encourage investors seeking exposure to growing, profitable, cash generative, dividend paying smaller quoted companies to take a closer look at AIM this ISA season.
 If one adds the Inheritance Tax benefits, especially in an ISA wrapper, many AIM companies make a compelling investment proposition.

-While the FTSE100 has risen an admirable 20% over the past 12 months to date, the AIM All Share Index has eclipsed this with a rise of 29%.
+While the major equity markets have risen an admirable 20% over the past 12 months to date, the AIM All Share Index has eclipsed this with a rise of 29%.
 Inheritance Tax planning portfolios also continue to outperform and offer greatly improved liquidity compared with many years ago.

 At the end of February 2017 there were 973 companies on AIM with the total market value £86.8bn, resulting in an average market capitalisation per AIM company of just over £89m.
 Looking back 12 months to February 2016 and AIM’s total market capitalisation was only £68.6bn but there were 1,029 companies, resulting in an average market cap per company of only £66.7m.

 While there have been a large number of departures from AIM over the past 12 months, including several high quality companies like Fyffes, the importer of tropical produce, which was taken over in February, the vast number of leavers were perennial under-achievers whose time was up!
 For the first time in many months, February 2017 encouragingly also saw AIM new arrivals match cancellations with 5 departures and 5 genuine new arrivals.